Antonio Gibson Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Recent Performances

-- Gibson put together a 44-yard rushing performance in last week's matchup with the Chiefs, carrying the ball 10 times (averaging 4.4 yards per attempt).
+- In last week's matchup with the Chiefs, Gibson rushed for 44 yards on 10 carries (averaging 4.4 yards per carry).

-- In his last three games, Gibson has racked up 44 carries for 167 yards (55.7 per game) and three touchdowns.
+- During his last three games, Gibson has run for 167 yards on 44 carries (55.7 ypg), with three touchdowns.

 Gibson's Washington Teammates